Superbug Urinary Tract Infections Traced to Factory Animal Farms

 Manges AR, Johnson JR, Foxman B, O’Bryan TT, Fullerton KE, Riley LW.
-Widespread distribution of urinary tract infections caused by a multidrug-resistant Escherichia coli clonal group.
+Widespread distribution of urinary tract infections and multidrug-resistant Escherichia coli clonal group.
 N Engl J Med.
 2001 Oct 4;345(14):1007-13.

 Manges AR, Smith SP, Lau BJ, Nuval CJ, Eisenberg JN, Dietrich PS, Riley LW.
 Retail meat consumption and the acquisition of antimicrobial resistant Escherichia coli causing urinary tract infections: a case-control study.
 Foodborne Pathog Dis.
 2007 Winter;4(4):419-31.